Order Police battalions

-The Order Police battalions were militarised formations of the German Order Police (uniformed police) during the Nazi era.
-During World War II, they were subordinated to the SS and deployed in German-occupied areas, specifically the Army Group Rear Areas and territories under German civilian administration.
-Alongside detachments from the Einsatzgruppen and the Waffen-SS, these units perpetrated mass murder of the Jewish population and were responsible for large-scale crimes against humanity targeting civilian populations.
+Order Police battalions were battalion-sized militarised units of Nazi Germany's Ordnungspolizei which existed during World War II from 1939 to 1945.
+They were subordinated to the Schutzstaffel and deployed in areas of German-occupied Europe, specifically the Army Group Rear Area Commands and territories under civilian administration.
+Alongside the Einsatzgruppen, Waffen-SS and Wehrmacht, these units were involved in perpetrating the Holocaust and were responsible for large-scale crimes against humanity against civilian populations under German occupation.

 Operational history

-The German Order Police was a key instrument of the security apparatus of Nazi Germany.
+The Ordnungspolizei (Order Police) was a key instrument of the security apparatus of Nazi Germany.
 In the prewar period, Heinrich Himmler, the head of the SS, and Kurt Daluege, chief of the Order Police, cooperated in transforming the police force of the Weimar Republic into militarised formations ready to serve the regime's aims of conquest and racial annihilation.
-The police units participated in the annexation of Austria and the occupation of Czechoslovakia.
+In 1938, before the breakout of World War II, the police units participated in the annexation of Austria and the occupation of Czechoslovakia.